-If you are still not satisfied with the outcome after appealing to the UC Board of Review, you can appeal that decision to the Commonwealth Court within 30 days after the mailing date on the UC Board of Review’s decision letter.
+If you’re still not satisfied with the outcome after appealing to the UC Board of Review, you can appeal that decision to the Commonwealth Court within 30 days after the mailing date on the UC Board of Review’s decision letter.

-While you are appealing at all levels, if you remain unemployed, you should still be filing a biweekly claim for benefits.
+While you’re appealing at all levels, if you remain unemployed, you should still be filing a biweekly claim for benefits.
 If you do win your appeal, you will only be reimbursed for those weeks that you claimed.

-Pennsylvania Teleclaims for assistance in filing claims, getting benefits information and related services:
+You can contact Pennsylvania Teleclaims for assistance in filing claims, getting benefits information, and related services:

-PA CareerLink.
-This website which provides a variety of reemployment services
+PA CareerLink: This website provides a variety of reemployment services.

 Pennsylvania Unemployment Compensation Service Centers